 1. Go to Jetpack > Settings

-Once you’ve connected any of your social networks in Settings > Sharing, you’ll see a Publicize section in the Publish module in your post editor.
+Once you’ve connected any of your social networks you’ll see a Publicize section under the Jetpack icon on the block editor

-When you publish a new post using Posts > Add New you will see it automatically appear on the services you enabled.
+When you publish a new post using Posts > Add New you will see the post automatically appear on the services you enabled.

 Images in Auto-post

-When you auto-post to Facebook, Path and LinkedIn the images need to be at least 200 x 200 pixels to be included.
+When you auto-post to Facebook and Twitter the images need to be at least 200 x 200 pixels to be included.
 The image is selected in the following order: